-a) Responsibilities and Guidelines

-- i) All employees, volunteers and delegated representatives must protect the confidentiality of information obtained in the course of their duties concerning employees, volunteers, clients and the organization itself (financial and commercial information).
-Unless authorized in writing by the organization, he will not disclose this confidential information to any person or organization, either in the course of his employment or after leaving his employment. - ii) Regional transportation coordination and staff ensure confidentiality agreements are adhered to. - iii) Regional Transportation Coordination must approve any changes to confidentiality agreements.
+- a) Responsibilities and Guidelines - i) All employees, volunteers and delegated representatives must protect the confidentiality of information obtained in the course of their duties concerning employees, volunteers, clients and the organization itself (financial and commercial information).
+Unless authorized in writing by the organization, he will not disclose this confidential information to any person or organization, either in the course of his employment or after leaving his employment. - ii) The KRSC ensures confidentiality agreements are adhered to. - iii) The KRSC must approve any changes to confidentiality agreements.

-All volunteers are required to sign a Volunteer Driver Code of Conduct and Confidentiality Agreement, have a full SD record check and a criminal background check which is added to their personal file.
+All volunteers are required to sign a Code of Conduct and Confidentiality Agreement, in addition to provide a full Social Development record check, a criminal background check and their driver's abstract, which is added to their personal file.

-6. Harassment
+7. Harassment